Student User Guide

 Close or switch tabs to return to the Audit Results window.

-Completion of a program of study requires a number of things, for example, taking specific courses, obtaining minimum grades, attaining specific grade point averages, etc. These are known as requirements.
+Completion of a program of study requires a number of undertakings, for example, taking specific courses, obtaining minimum grades, attaining specific grade point averages, etc. These are known as requirements.
 Complex requirements can be better understood by splitting them into subrequirements.

 The report body includes information about required, optional, and informational requirements, and each requirement’s subrequirement(s) (if any).